-Submission:
+Submission

 The Graduate Student lead should prepare and submit the application.
-Application materials must be received by 5 p.m. on Friday, Oct.
-29, 2021.
+Application materials must be received by 5 p.m. on Monday, April 3, 2023.
 Applications will only be accepted through the eSeaGrant portal.
-This portal can be accessed at: go.ncsu.edu/ncesg.
 The portal will walk you through submitting all required elements of the proposal.
 Incomplete or late applications will not be eligible.
 The portal will automatically close at the deadline.

-Review Process:
+Review Process

-The review panel will be co-chaired by Sarah Spiegler and John Fear of NC Sea Grant.
-Additional participants will include in-state topic experts.
+The review panel will be co-chaired by Cayla Cothron and John Fear of NC Sea Grant.
+Additional participants may include other Sea Grant staff and in-state topic experts.
 Proposals will be ranked based on their relevance to the identified focus areas (see list above), quality of the proposed science, and adherence to the instructions provided in this request for proposals.